Osiris-Team/jSQL-Gen/README.md

 ## Usage
 - Install the latest [release](https://github.com/Osiris-Team/jSQL-Gen/releases/tag/latest) (.exe for Windows, other platforms not yet supported).
 - Create a database, tables and their columns via the GUI.
-Its recommended to name your tables like you name your regular Java objects, and your columns like your objects' fields.
-- Press `Generate Code` and add the code to your project (or select a project directory to directly generate it there).
+- Press `Generate Code` and add the code to your project.
-The generated code/files can also be found in the `generated` folder (press `Show Data` on the first tab, to open the location).
-- Open `Database.java` and fill in your database credentials, and run your app.
+- Open `Database.java`, fill in your database credentials, and run your app.

 ## Example
 I want to have a table named Person with the fields id, name and age.
 So I create it with the jSQL-Gen GUI and copy